chloewildman/wedding-app/README.md

 ### Module 5 & 6

+I used React on the Itinerary page in a similar way to what I did for the Module 5 homework.
+I actually started using React Routing in my final project before completing the Module 6 homework, so I suppose Module 6 was inspired through my final project rather than the other way around!

 ### WAD100 Course

 The use of reset.css and some CSS was inspired by the WAD100 course.
 Here are the key items I used as inspiration: